 The Survivors Voices Online Forum

 We have run an online support forum for adult survivors since 2000 and now use a closed (not visible to the public) Facebook Group.
 The forum provides connection, support and a place to go to where survivors can feel understood by others who know the struggles of living with the aftermath of abuse.
 It does not provide therapy, counselling or professional advice.
 The Survivors Voices Online Forum has safety guidelines, a pinned post regarding trigger warnings and medium-level moderation.
 If you are a survivor and wish to join, please contact us.

 Survivors Voices Peer-Support Gatherings

 Normally in London UK, the currently bi-annual gathering has grown out of the self-help groups that ran for many years and provides a way of staying connected, sharing stories and resources, increasing knowledge and as a sounding board for developments in our work.
 We ask survivors to attend only if they feel able to keep themselves and others emotionally safe (eg. no alcohol, self-harming behaviours etc..).
-The next Survivors Voices Gathering will take place in May 2017 with another ‘World Cafe’ event for survivors in July 2017 as part of our Blueprint for Change project (see below) .
+The next Survivors Voices Gathering will take place in November 2017 .
 Contact us for more details.

 The Healing Maze

 The original Healing Maze exhibition and in-house publication proved very popular in helping individuals and professionals negotiate the myriad of approaches to therapy and healing for survivors.
 The Healing Maze will be updated and made available in an online format.
 This will involve substantial research and we are fundraising and recruiting volunteer Survivor-Reviewers to help.
 Visit The Healing Maze page for more details.